Many, many requests for help, notes for help and petitions to Australians have been sent by our friends in Australia's detention centres.

 A number of them have been brought together on this page.
 Some were written by children.

-Some were scribbled on note paper, wrapped around a rock and thrown over the fences of detention centres.
+Some were scribbled on note paper, wrapped around a rock and thrown over the fence of a detention centre during protests, like during the Easter 2002 Woomera protest.

 All of them carry the same agonising call for help.
 It is the unmistakable call from people in pain, from people who endure prolonged oppression, and a systematic punishment regime.